-Carole is a native of New Jersey and received her B.F.A. from Mason Gross School of the Arts at Rutgers University and received her M.F.A. from University of South Florida in Tampa.
+Carole is a native of New Jersey and received her B.F.A. from Mason Gross School of the Arts at Rutgers University and her M.F.A. from University of South Florida in Tampa.
 Previously, she taught and directed the Foundations program at Southern Illinois University Carbondale in the School of Art and Design.
-She is currently teaching Sculpture, Senior Seminar and coordinating the Foundations program at Arcadia University and is the Chair of Department of Art and Design in Glenside, PA.
+Currently, she is the Chair of the Department of Visual and Performing Arts at Arcadia University in Glenside, PA and teaches Sculpture, Senior Seminar and coordinates the Foundations program.

 While residing in the Mid-west Carole had numerous solo and group exhibitions in New York, St. Louis, Chicago, Cleveland, North Carolina, Indiana and Florida.
-Since relocating to the East Coast, she has had her work in regional exhibitions in Connecticut, Delaware, Maryland, Philadelphia and elsewhere throughout the United States in South Carolina, Ohio and Washington.
-Her work is driven by intuitive process and play with various fiber and found materials primarily in warm tones.
-The precipitating work takes many forms including sculpture, painting and immersive installations.
+Since relocating to the East Coast, she has had her work in regional exhibitions in Connecticut, Delaware, Maryland, Philadelphia and throughout the United States.
+She spent over 10 years investigating the color red through a variety of abstract sculptural approaches and processes.
+Most recently, she has been utilizing found vintage textiles with text to examine what it means to be a woman in our culture.

 Carole lives in Philadelphia with her husband, two children and their dog Happy Smile.